Questions?

 Campers entering K-2nd are in our Tinkerers program where we focus on stoking curiosity and creativity at a time in a child’s life when all of a sudden, those innate gifts are often taking a backseat to the more serious endeavors of growing up.

-Campers entering 3rd-6th are in the Makers program focused on learning and applying good strategies as they build each week towards solutions to an open-ended challenge.
+Campers entering 3rd-6th are in the Mechanics program focused on learning and applying good strategies as they build each week towards solutions to an open-ended challenge.

 Each of our locations is open for campers from 8:30am-5:30pm.